 An Employer will not be eligible to receive a Wage Subsidy where, prior to the Job Placement Start Date, the Participant has been employed by the Employer (including placements with host businesses via a labour hire company), or any other entities associated with the Employer, within the previous two years.

 Paid Induction Periods (paid work trials) and periods of unpaid work trials , whether recorded in the Department's IT Systems or agreed between an Employer and Participant, are not considered prior Employment.

-Wage Subsidy Placements cannot include periods of unpaid work trials.
+Wage Subsidy Placements cannot include periods of unpaid work (e.g. unpaid trials or voluntary work).
 Providers can use Wage Subsidies for Employment that starts after an unpaid work trial ends, if all other eligibility requirements for the Participant, Employer and Placement are satisfied.